blackfalcon/articles/presentations/sass_junk_drawer.md

 Keeping logic out of these elemental partials and writing rules that we know will be processed into CSS is important for readability and scaleability.

-###Custom mixins, placeholder selectors and functions organization
+##Custom mixins, placeholder selectors and custom function organization
 Using our button example again, let's say that you need to roll your own from scratch.
 In the file structure there is a corresponding `buttons/` directory where you will keep your `_mixin.scss`, `_extend.scss` and custom function files.

 Keeping functional Sass separate from presentational Sass is important in order to maintain readability, search-ability and scaleability of your code.
 Patterns like placing mixins in the same file as presentational Sass leads to overly complex files to scan and not to mention opportunities for accidental pollution of your processed CSS.
 For example, you have a mixin inside a document that contains presentational Sass, importing the partial will cause your presentational Sass to be __duplicated__.
 Not to mention that it makes code harder then hell to find.

 ##Modules and UI patterns
 Now that we have established the architecture for our UI foundation, it is time to start assembling some modules.
 In essence, modular Sass is an assembly of foundational elements with only enough enough additional presentational Sass to hold it together.
-Use of elemental styles are encouraged while defining new elements are strongly discouraged.
+Use of elemental styles to build a module are strongly encouraged; while defining new elements in the scope of building a module are strongly discouraged.

 Module Sass is exclusive to a particular interaction of the application.
-Modules will come in all shapes and sizes and larger modules may also consist of smaller modules or smaller UI patterns.
+Modules will come in all shapes and sizes, while larger modules may also consist of smaller modules or smaller UI patterns.

 UI patterns are an engineering gray area and are subject to personal interpretation.
 All I can say here is, that in practice when engineering a module, from one module to the next small UI patterns may begin to emerge.
 It is practical to try and encapsulate these smaller patterns, but I don't lose sleep over them.